KevinWMatthews/blog_jekyll/README.md

 If you require root privileges, check and reload your `.bashrc`.

-I've been installing jekyll locally using a Gemfile, not to the system.
+Jekyll remcommends installing itself to the system, but I've been installing it locally using a Gemfile.

 ### Create Jekyll Site